matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 To summarise, servers and clients must implement the pruning algorithm as
 follows:

-If we're a client, apply the algorithm if:
+If we're a client (including bots and bridges), apply the algorithm:
   * if specified, the `expire_on_clients` field in the `m.room.retention` event for the room is true.
   * otherwise, don't apply the algorithm.